DarkSlayer102/QuizzyPop/README.md

 9. LocalStorage Database: User data, including login credentials, scores, and progress, is securely stored in the browser's LocalStorage.
 This ensures data persistence across sessions, providing a seamless and uninterrupted quiz experience.

-10. Login and Registration: Users can either log in or register for an account, unlocking enhanced features and comprehensive quiz history tracking.
+10. Login: Users can either log in an account, unlocking enhanced features and comprehensive quiz.
 The login form includes robust validation to ensure data integrity.

 11. Custom Styling and Theming: The application's visual aesthetics are meticulously designed using CSS styling.
 Users have the flexibility to select different themes, allowing them to customize their quiz environment.